murinicanor/entropybroker/readme.txt

 development libraries (asound2 is only required if you're compiling server_audio).

+*** PLEASE NOTE: since 1.0, 'eb' was renamed to 'entropy_broker' ***
+*** also the other daemons were renamed ***

-On the server, invoke 'eb' (/usr/local/entropybroker/bin/eb).
+On the server, invoke 'entropy_broker' (/usr/local/entropybroker/bin/entropy_broker).

 On systems with a spare sound-card, start server_audio.
 On systems with a spare tv-card/webcam, start server_v4l.
 On systems that are mostly idle, start server_timers.
 Check http://vanheusden.com/te/#bps to see some expected bitrates.
-On systems with an random generator connected to e.g. a serial port, or with a rng in the motherboard chipset, use server_stream to feed its data to eb.
+On systems with an random generator connected to e.g. a serial port, or with a rng in the motherboard chipset, use server_stream to feed its data to entropy_broker.
 On systems with an EntropyKey (http://www.entropykey.co.uk/) or EGD, start server_egd. server_egd requires a read-interval and how many bytes to read in that interval.
 You can test with test_egd_speed how many bytes your EGD service can produce in an interval.